SQweb-team/Multipass-SDK-PHP/README.md

 ##Install

 1. Download the SDK and put in your site folder ;
-2. Define your Website ID and User ID in `sqweb-php-sdk/init.php` ;
+2. Define your Website ID and User ID in `config.php` ;
 3. Include the SDK in all pages where you need use it.

 ```php